kt3k/vinyl-serve/README.md

   .pipe(vinylServe({port: 7000}))
 ```

-This starts the server at port 7000 and `localhost:7000/foo.js` responses the transformed contents of `src/foo.js`.
+This starts the server at port 7000 and, for example, `localhost:7000/foo.js` responses the transformed contents of `src/foo.js`.

 # API